 Ok folks, CAT (yes, it’s CAT, all capital letters) was in and out of our respite care program a time or two.
 Now, she’s back, and CAT needs a sponsor.
 Due to special circumstances, she will not ever go on the adoption list.
 This pretty lady has a very sad story, but we made it happy again.
 You can tell by her friendly behavior that she has always been very much loved.
 There were many reasons she lost her homes, and her people, several times.

 Unfortunately, home life for her has been unstable since the beginning.
 She and a kitty friend lost two homes through no fault of their own.
 Most recently because her owner could not take care of her any longer.
-It’s been a rough ride for a girl less than three years old.
+It’s been a rough ride for a girl less than three years old when she arrived here for respite care.
 Now, she’s alone since her friend got adopted.

-She’s affectionate and loving too.
-She loves toys, as you can see in the video.
+She’s affectionate and loving, and she loves toys, as you can see in the video.
 On the other hand, she also makes big messes playing in the water dishes trying to wash food like a raccoon.
 She can be found anywhere from the highest point in the house to the lowest.
 Yes, that means some “accidents” too.
 This one is busier than a toddler and can find just as much to get into.

 CAT seems to love everyone.
 She craves lots of interactive playtime with wand toys.
 Because she’s very demanding in daily care and has challenging behaviors, we decided to make her a long-term resident.
 The risk of permanent emotional damage and physical danger if she got put on the street or dumped in a shelter, due to the work involved in keeping up with her, seemed too high.
 CAT has blossomed and settled down a lot being in a stable environment.